 I am convinced that knowing a language, and especially to practice it among its speakers, brings such a satisfaction that you always want to learn a new one, then another…

-Of course, BlogFrench focus on the French language, and that’s because it’s the only one that I feel confident enough to teach to English speakers, for the moment (Of course, that means I’m a confident English speaker as well, it goes without saying).
+Of course, BlogFrench focus on the French language, and that’s because it’s the only one that I feel confident enough to teach to English speakers (Of course, that means I’m a confident English speaker as well, it goes without saying).

 But what I want you to understand is that whenever you are learning French, don’t be afraid to ask yourself, “How could I have more fun learning this language? “.

 If you turn this activity into a true passion, you will never experience it as a burden, but as one of the most rewarding elements in your life.